What would you like to know more about?

 - If necessary, apply a hypoallergenic emollient cream

-- Take in lots more water than usual to ensure you are suitably hydrated.
-Avoid any dehydrating products like alcohol and caffeine.
+- Take in lots more water than usual to ensure you are suitably hydrated

-- Avoid strongly perfumed washing powders - Opt for the most sensitive on the market.
+- Avoid biological washing powders - opt for the most sensitive non-biological option

 15. What is Bacterial Vaginosis and can femfresh help to eliminate BV?